Amafin/ProjectC/README.md

 A function to display a value in the column
 A function to display the whole column

 Currently :

+All the main functions of the column.c are working, but are accessed in the function of the dataframe.c

+In dataframe.c, most of the main function are working, and are accessible when you launch the project

+When you display the dataframe, or a part of it, you have to launch again the project to be able to display again the dataframe (every launch, you cannot display the dataframe more than one time)

  A Program to :
 implement